vikmreddy/production-ml/README.md

 Run tests with cmd: pytest in terminal from production-ml folder.

 ## About
 I used Python and pytest to build a Production Machine Learning App that loads data, preprocesses it, and provides preliminary EDA (Exploratory Data Analysis).
+The app currently supports structured data, and it is extensible to unstructured data (text and images).

 ## Learnings
 - Used Pytest to test Matplotlib's plotting, had to override object's equal function and configure Travis's VM to make this successful